LL-37 (5mg)

 Antimicrobial peptides are structured with the potential to fight against bacteria, fungi, and some virus strains.
 These peptides may interact with targets in a non-specific fashion, which supports researchers' belief that once the peptide is introduced, pathogens are unable to develop resistance against these peptides.(2)

-LL-37 is a α-helical peptide that scientists believe is required to maintain immunity against all microbes.(3) To understand the functioning of the peptide, a peptide model was created as part of a study(4) based on the assumption that the peptide has the potential to interact directly with the bacterial membrane.
+LL-37 is a α-helical peptide that scientists believe is required to maintain immunity against all microbes.(3) To understand the functioning of the peptide, a peptide model was created as part of a study(4) based on the assumption that the peptide might interact directly with the bacterial membrane.
 This study suggested that the peptide first interacts with the lipids on the bacterial membrane via electrostatic characteristics, followed by lateral diffusion and consequent assembly of the peptide on the membrane.
-This potential interaction would lead to membrane interference and degradation of the bacterial cell.
+This potential interaction may lead to membrane interference and degradation of the bacterial cell.

-There are several other studies that hypothesize how the peptide interacts with microbial membranes, including pore formation on the membrane(3)(5) and extreme membrane disruption caused by the peptide and lipid complexes.(6) These studies universally suggest that peptides have the potential to interact with the microbial membrane leading the membrane breakdown.
+Several other studies hypothesize how the peptide interacts with microbial membranes, including pore formation on the membrane(3)(5) and extreme membrane disruption caused by the peptide and lipid complexes.(6) These studies universally suggest that peptides have the potential to interact with the microbial membrane, leading to membrane breakdown.

 Research and Clinical Studies